The best time to act was yesterday.

-Next I will offer some tips that help me be more productive and get something done from time to time.
+Next, I will give you the steps, that help me be more productive and get things done.

 - Write a blog post to get more visibility,